-- RAISED GARDEN BED KIT: Vegepod Raised Garden Bed Kits are simply the easiest way to grow your own vegetables.
+- RAISED GARDEN BED KIT Vegepod Raised Garden Bed Kits are simply the easiest way to grow your own vegetables.
 You get the size of a raised garden bed with all the benefits of container gardening.
-The base contains the soil so neighbouring trees don’t steal nutrients and the reservoir not only recycles water but the soil nutrients as well.
-Potting mix can last for years.
+The base contains the soil so neighbouring trees don’t steal nutrients.

 - SELF WATERING: Vegepod is self-watering, meaning it utilises a wicking system where the soil draws the water upwards keeping it moist.
 Established plants can last weeks without watering and in cooler times your plants may not require water for months at a time.

-- PROTECTIVE COVER: Each Vegepod comes with a Vegecover which protects the plants from harsh sun, frosts, strong winds, bugs and pesky wildlife.
-It also creates its own micro-climate providing superior growth rates compared to any other solution on the market.
+- PROTECTIVE COVER: Each Vegepod comes with a Vegecover which protects the plants from harsh sun and creates a perfect micro-climate, providing a superior growing environment.
+Also protects the plants from bugs/ pests and animals.

 - A SERIOUS VEGETABLE GARDEN: Large Vegepod is a serious vegetable garden, large enough to grow any vegetables you want.
 Container Size: 78.7in x 39.4in (2m x 1m)